 Marketing Messaging and Copy Are NOT the Same Thing (…And Why You Should Invest in Professional Copywriting)

-For context: Four planning tiers usually drive decisions about the phrases, words, tone, and style used in marketing, sales, and corporate communications.
+For context, four planning tiers should drive decisions about the phrasing, tone, and style in your marketing, sales, and corporate communications…

-- Brand Strategy –who you are as a company; what you stand for; how you’re different; how you want to be perceived
+- Brand Strategy – who you are; what you stand for; how you’re different; how you want to be perceived

-- Brand Identity – look n’ feel of your company (logo, colors, typography, imagery, etc.)
+- Brand Identity – company look n’ feel (logo, colors, typography, imagery, etc.)

 - Messaging Strategy – general approach to messages that you want your customers and potential buyers to see, hear, and love

 - Marketing/Sales Strategy and Plan – plan for getting noticed in the marketplace, getting leads, closing deals, making customers happy, and growing the business